Understanding the Vulnerability of Maine Lakes to Invasive Aquatic Plants

 What did we learn?

 Maine is fortunate in that only 1% of our lakes have invasive aquatic plants.
 However, every waterbody in Maine is at some risk of becoming infested with an invasive aquatic plant.
-We know of at least one infested Maine lake that has a low Vulnerability Index score and is not predicted by the model as infested; it can happen!
-Considering the limitations of the data used in the analysis, the vulnerability index scores and model results can still be used to analyze the level of risk and predict whether a lake will become infested with an invasive aquatic plant.
+We know of at least one infested Maine lake that has a low Vulnerability score and is not predicted by the model as infested; it can happen!
+Considering the limitations of the data used in the analysis, the vulnerability scores and model results can still be used to assess the level of risk and predict whether a lake will become infested with an invasive aquatic plant.

-Revising the 2004 Vulnerability Index and developing the probability model helps DEP and local cooperators target the expansion of prevention and early detection efforts to slow the spread of invasive aquatic plants, and potentially other aquatic invasive organisms, to Maine lakes and rivers.
+Revising the 2004 Vulnerability Analysis and developing the probability model helps DEP and local cooperators target the expansion of prevention and early detection efforts to slow the spread of invasive aquatic plants, and potentially other aquatic invasive organisms, to Maine lakes and rivers.
 Both tools will continue to evolve as we discover new data related to the biology of invasive aquatic plants.

-We are considering additional data for the Vulnerability Index and the model that may provide further insight into lake risk to invasive aquatic plants.
+We are considering additional data for the Vulnerability Analysis and the model that may provide further insight into lake risk to invasive aquatic plants.
 For example, we are currently evaluating if the origin of transient boaters or fish species in a lake may contribute to lake risk.
 With many unknowns remaining, at least one thing is certain: prevention and early detection offer the best success against aquatic invaders and avoid the high costs of managing an infestation.

 You will find the data for your lake at the Lake Risk Score Data and Map.

-If you are interested in initiating a plant survey please contact Roberta Hill at the Volunteer Lake Montioring Program.
+If you are interested in initiating a plant survey please contact Roberta Hill at the Volunteer Lake Monitoring Program.
 If you are interested in starting a CBI program on your lake send an email to email@example.com